Life Insurance with Ascites.

 This is why…

-It’s pretty much impossible to know what kind of “rate” you might be able to qualify for or even if you can even qualify for coverage at all without first speaking with you directly.
+It’s almost impossible to know what kind of “rate” you might qualify for or even if you can even qualify for coverage at all without first speaking with you directly.

 That said however…

-What we can tell you is that if you currently suffer from ascites, and you’re still committed to purchasing a life insurance policy immediately, you’re really only going to have two “potential” options.
-You could possibly purchase a guaranteed issue life insurance policy or you could decide to purchase an accidental death policy (which is not a true life insurance policy).
+What we can tell you is that if you currently suffer from ascites, and you’re still committed to purchasing a life insurance policy immediately, you’re only going to have two “potential” options.
+You could purchase a guaranteed issue life insurance policy, or you could decide to purchase an accidental death policy.

 Options that may be available to those who have been diagnosed with Ascites: